microsoft/pxt-common-packages/libs/base/docs/reference/control/assert.md

 ```

 You can insist that your program will stop at an assert block if a certain condition you check is false.
-An 'Assertion failed' message is shown.
-The error number in the assert is written to the serial port and the problems panel with a failure message.
+An 'Assertion failed' message is shown in the problems panel and in the serial port.
+The error number is also shown the serial port and the problems panel with a failure message.

 ## Parameters